-- After school, each child checks in with the staff member taking attendance at the start of the program.
+- 1. After school, each child checks in with the staff member taking attendance at the start of the program.
 This is done to assure that the staff member knows that each child that is scheduled to attend Y-Club has arrived safely to the program.
 Children must be signed out of Y-Club each afternoon by their parent/guardian or an authorized adult.
 Additionally, children must be signed in the Y-Club program each morning by a parent/guardian or an authorized adult. - 2.
 If your child does not arrive at the expected time for after school Y-Club, the child care staff will first check with the child's teacher or school office to find out if they attended school that day.
 If the child did attend school and is scheduled to be in the program, the child care staff member will call the parent/guardian to see if there has been an error in communication.
 Parents are reminded to please call the program when your child is not going to attend as the above action can cause great concern.
 If the parent/guardian is unsure of the whereabouts of the child, staff will work with the parent/guardian to locate the child. - 3.
-The Program staff has immediate access to a non-coin operated telephone at all times. - 4.
-Fire drills will be held monthly at varying times and a record of these fire drills will be maintained at the center. - 5.
-The fire emergency and weather alert plans are posted in each classroom.
+The Program staff has immediate access to a telephone at all times.